 St. Louis, MO (STL-Lambert-St. Louis Intl.)
 51 miles

 From Interstate 255 take exit 6/IL 3 to Columbia.
 Continue on IL 3 to Waterloo.
 At the third stoplight turn right on IL 156 toward Valmeyer.
 Go 300 feet and then turn left on Lakeview Drive.
 Go eight miles to Maeystown.

-Antique Shopping, Gourmet/Fine Dining, Historical interests, Movie Theater, Museum, Nature area, Lau-Nae Winery, Fort Kaskaskia, Fults Hill Prairie Nature Preserve, Fort de Chartres, Kaskaskia/Mississippi River Confluence, Schorr Lake Vineyards, Performing Theater, Picnic area, Vineyard, Winery, Zoo
+Antique Shopping, Gourmet/Fine Dining, Historical interests, Movie Theater, Museum, Nature area, Lau-Nae Winery, Fort Kaskaskia, Fults Hill Prairie Nature Preserve, Fort de Chartres, Kaskaskia/Mississippi River Confluence, Schorr Lake Vineyards, Performing Theater, Picnic area, River, Vineyard, Winery, Zoo

 David & Marcia Braswell